 Prescott will not be the first Imhotep Charter product to grace the MAAC.
 Niagara's freshman forward Kashief Edwards also hails from Imhotep Charter.
 The MAAC named Edwards the conference's rookie of the week on Nov.
 17 based on his performance against Towson.

-d Penn offered Alexis a scholarship outright, but he was also being looked at by Buffalo, Tulane, and Boston University.
+Elon and Penn offered Alexis a scholarship outright, but he was also being looked at by Buffalo, Tulane, and Boston University.
 Coach Martin made Alexis one of his top priorities and according to Alexis, Martin attended a vast number of the player's games.
 "Coach Martin made Marist feel like the right place for me, in that it would be an ideal situation for me to develop as a player and a person," Alexis said.
 "The school community and the coaching staff would help me in doing that.
 I feel that over the next four years at Marist, my skill level and overall game is going to improve significantly.
 The fact that Coach Martin came to almost all of my games showed that he really wanted me there as a part of his program."

 Marist will need a solid recruiting class to keep pace with top MAAC schools Siena and Niagara.
 Siena has already signed 6-foot-8 power forward OD Anosike to a letter of intent.
 Anosike is a three-star recruit according to Rivals.com and received interest from Fordham, Temple, George Mason, and Delaware.
 The Staten Island native played his AAU ball with the N.J.
 Shoreshots.